Women in the Spanish democratic transition period

-Women in 1970s Spain in the democratic transition were able to legally organise as feminist groups.
+Women in the Spanish democratic transition period (1975–1982) were able to legally organise as feminist groups.
 The adultery law was repealed in 1978.
-No consistent changes to childcare issues emerged.
+Abortion was not legalized during the transition, but was in some circumstances shortly afterwards in 1985.

 1970s in transition

 During Spanish elections in the transition period, women favored centrist political parties and disavowed more the extremist elements like ETA, Herri Batasuna (HB), Catalan nationalists ERC, and Galician radicals.